 Free Things to Do in Belize brochure!
 US and Canadian residents fill out our form below.
-Or scroll down for recommendations below.
+Or scroll down below the form for recommendations.

 Slickrock Adventures offers rustic beach lodging at their private island at Glover's Reef.

-After working in Belize for the past 27 years, we have the following recommendations of great things to do!
-(Click each link below for details.)
+After working in Belize for the past 31 years, we have the following recommendations of great things to do!
+(Click each link in the list below for details.)

 Looking for a free Belize map?
 Or do you want to buy a Belize road map?
-Using a map as you plan your Belize trip will help to visualize the best sequence for activities.
+Using a map as you plan your Belize trip will help to visualize the best sequence for activities and where to stay to be near what you want to do.
 For information on Belize City hotels and Belize facts, visit our Belize page.

 Ian Anderson's Jungle Lodge

 Related blog post: Flying vs. driving within Belize